-The admission policy of the University is based on the principle that only those who show promise of success are to be admitted.
-The Dean of Admissions shall oversee the admittance of such students.
-A student may be admitted by the Director of Admissions by fulfilling the following criteria:
+The University's admission policy is based on the principle that only those who show promise of success are to be admitted.
+The Dean of Enrollment shall oversee the policy for the admittance of such students.
+A student may be admitted as a firstyear undergraduate by fulfilling one of the following criteria: